watson-developer-cloud/discovery-components/.github/CONTRIBUTING.md

 * Variables should use `camelCase`.
 * Variable names should be as descriptive as possible.
 We try to avoid abbreviations and very short names for const/vars, to make it easier for future developers to understand.

+##### Imports

+* We are using module path aliases for our imports.
+In the Typescript config file for the `discovery-react-components` package, we have set up aliases for the package's root `utils` folder, as well as an alias for each component's root folder.
+Each module path is prefixed with the `@` symbol so that it is easy to spot.
+* If you are adding a new import, please use these module path aliases.
+* If you are adding a new component, please set up a module path alias for that component as needed following these existing conventions.

 #### React components

 ##### General